-For installing the software drivers for the USB interface -> see separate instruction manual
+For installing the software drivers for the USB interface -> see: USB card and installation D EN.pdf

 Very important: please always be sure to insert each PCB into the correct connector slot on the main PCB and don't put them in a wrong position as this will destroy the circuits.
 Don't insert or remove PCBs when power is switched on!